Directing Initiative: SDC Fellowship

 Region IV SDC Event

-• Before the Event: Student directors choose a scene from the list below; prepare a statement on their vision for their scene and sign up for the event.
+- Student directors choose a scene from the list below; prepare

-• Round 2: SDC participants from the preliminary round will participate in an interview with the respondents, during which their director’s book, statement, and approach will be discussed.
-They go back into rehearsal with students from their home school in preparation for the final round.
+respondents give feedback on the director’s choices and work. - Round 2: Those selected to advance from the preliminary round will participate in an interview with the respondents, during which their director’s book, statement, and approach will be discussed.

-• Round 3: The scenes will be presented in this final round, which will occur at least two days following the preliminary round to allow the director and actors to work on the scene based on feedback from the preliminary round.
-A response session will follow the final round.
+- Round 3: Up to six scenes will be selected for presentation in this final round, which will occur at least two days following the preliminary round to allow the

 SDC Directing Initiative at the National Festival